0xmycf/Advent-of-code/2024/day03/readme.md

   (Q5, ')')                            -> (Q0, just c) -- we need to indicate that we did meet ')'
   (Q5, c)                              -> (Q0, nothing)
   where
-    withoutPrefix pref = (fromJust $ pref `stripPrefix` str, Nothing) just c = (rest, Just c)
+    -- these are helpers local only to this function withoutPrefix pref = (fromJust $ pref `stripPrefix` str, Nothing) just c = (rest, Just c)
     nothing = (rest, Nothing)